Varicella zoster virus: Shingles

 In about a third of cases, VZV reactivates in later life, producing a disease known as shingles or herpes zoster.
 The individual lifetime risk of developing herpes zoster is thought to be between 20% and 30%, or approximately 1 in 4 people.
 However, for people aged 85 and over, this risk increases to 1 in 2.

 In a study in Sweden by Nilsson et al. (2015) the annual incidence of herpes zoster infection is estimated at a total of 315 cases per 100,000 inhabitants for all ages and 577 cases per 100,000 for people 50 years of age or older.

 VZV can also infect the central nervous system, with a 2013 article reporting an incidence rate of 1.02 cases per 100,000 inhabitants in Switzerland, and an annual incidence rate of 1.8 cases per 100,000 inhabitants in Sweden.

 Shingles lesions and the associated pain, often described as burning, tend to occur on the skin that is innervated by one or two adjacent sensory nerves, almost always on one side of the body only.
 The skin lesions usually subside over the course of several weeks, while the pain often persists longer.
 In 10–15% of cases the pain persists more than three months, a chronic and often disabling condition known as postherpetic neuralgia.
 Other serious complications of varicella zoster infection include Mollaret's meningitis, zoster multiplex, and inflammation of arteries in the brain leading to stroke, myelitis, herpes ophthalmicus, or zoster sine herpete.
 In Ramsay Hunt syndrome, VZV affects the geniculate ganglion giving lesions that follow specific branches of the facial nerve.
 Symptoms may include painful blisters on the tongue and ear along with one-sided facial weakness and hearing loss.
-After infection during initial stages of pregnancy, the fetus can be severely damaged.
+After infection during initial stages of pregnancy, the fetus can be severely injured.
 Reye's syndrome can happen after initial infection, causing continuous vomiting and signs of brain dysfunction such as extreme drowsiness or combative behavior.
 In some cases, death or coma can follow.
 Reye's syndrome mostly affects children and teenagers; using aspirin during infection can increase this risk.